How to Pack Smart for International Travel

 Wheels Can Save Your Back

 If you go with a suitcase, spinner wheels are the way to go.
 These let you glide easily through airports without straining your shoulder or back.
-Trying dragging a two-wheeled suitcase through a crowded terminal, and you’ll instantly appreciate the ease of four wheels.
+Try dragging a two-wheeled suitcase through a crowded terminal, and you’ll instantly appreciate the ease of four wheels.

 Keep Your Stuff Safe